mrsahin101/Fundamentals_of_Programming_Csharp/Chapter2_Primitive_Types_and_Variables/Notes.md

 - Reference types allocate dynamic memory for their creation.
 They also release memory when no longer needed.
 Memory cleaner (garbage collecter) manages that release and memory cleaning job.
 - Reference types are allocated and released during execution.
 It's hard to know their exact size before hand.
 - Reference types are all classes, arrays, interfaces, objects, strings, bytes[], etc

+## Literals
+- Basicly they are constants in C
+- For int types 0x prefix means that the value is hexdecimal, l or L means that value is long type, and u or U prefix means that unsigned data type.
+- For Real Literals: f or F as suffixes mean float type, d or D mean double type, m or M means decimal type, e is exponent means that lets say e-5 is equal to 10 to power of -5.
+Also called scientific notatioc.
+- For Character Literals : Escaping squences, a character, or character code(also knowns as unicode -> '\u0065' for example for 'A');
+- For String Literals : String precedded with @ means quoted string(verbatim string).
+It tells to compiler to take literally take what ever is in the string and thread it as string.
+Even if there is stuff like escape squence in string still take it literally.